 Issue and review

-This QGEA information standard is published within the QGEA and is administered by the Queensland Government Chief Information Office.
-It was developed by the Queensland Government Chief Information Office and approved by the Queensland Government Chief Information Officer on 3 November 2010.
+This QGEA information standard is published within the QGEA which is administered by the Queensland Government Chief Information Office.
+It was developed by the Queensland Government Chief Information Office and approved by the Queensland Government Chief Information Officer.